lubojr/d3.TimeSlider/Readme.md

 The software is licensed under a MIT compatible license, for more information see [License](License).

-For a list of recent changes, please see the [Changelog](Changelog).

 ## Usage

 Include the JavaScript and CSS files (and [D3.js](http://d3js.org/) as